 On the other hand, salicylic acid performs better in treating non-inflammatory acne, commonly known as whiteheads and blackheads.
 This works by deeply soaking in the skin and eliminating dead skin cells clogged in the pores.

 Remember, benzoyl peroxide and salicylic acid are powerful ingredients made to target acne breakouts but using this irresponsibly can irritate your skin.
 The usage of this product corresponds to the skin type.
 More preferably, consult your dermatologist first before buying these drugstore skincare items.

-A great option for acne breakouts is benzoyl peroxide.
-It works well for inflamed acne - those red bumps with pus.
-However, it can be quite irritating for your skin, so best to check in with your derma first!
 Another great option is salicylic acid which works for oily and acne-prone skin.
 It is a beta-hydroxy acid that is lipid-soluble, hence, its ability to penetrate inside pores and remove oil and debris.

 Skincare products designated for teens have ingredients that tackle acne breakouts.
 These contain active ingredients that heal inflammatory acne and blackheads.
 Take note that teen skin tends to be more sensitive than adults.